 It’s no secret that you should use a currency broker instead of your bank.
 But Why?
-Here we discuss why you should use a currency broker instead of your bank.
+Here we highlight why you should use a currency broker instead of your bank.

 Watch our video in which we talk to Mark Phipps from Linear International Payments and answer these questions:

 Here are the top ten reasons why you should use a currency broker instead of your bank for large international money transfers.

 - Better exchange rates: You’ll get a better exchange rate with a currency broker

 - Risk management: Banks generally don’t offer forward contracts to lock in an exchange rate

 - Personal Service: A currency broker will offer you an account manager to hold your hand through the process